willthames/devops-singapore-2016/slides/sources/04-tools.md

 # ansible-lint

-Every rule is treated as an error - there is no way to mark rules as warnings.
+Every rule is treated as an error &mdash; there is no way to mark rules as warnings.
 You can choose to run specific rules or to exclude specific rules

 ---

-# Standards and Best Practices

-* Our standards, best practices, guide to code reviews etc. are in version control
-* Our standards documentation is improved using a similar review process to our code.
-This is so that standards are agreed, and not imposed.
-* Standards have a version number and a changelog, so that it's obvious what standards have been added, improved or even removed over time.
+# Code Reviews

+Code reviews are essential to maintaining codebase quality.
+We use code reviews to check for standards compliance and best practices, and also to ensure that the change is the right thing to do for future maintenance.

+Reviews should be objective - there should be a documented reason for comments made in a review.

 ---

 # Code Reviews

-Code reviews are essential to maintaining the high quality of our codebase.
-We use code reviews to check for standards compliance and best practices, and also to ensure that the change is the right thing to do for future maintenance.

 Code reviews can lead to less code in the codebase.
 This can be a good thing.
 By spotting common patterns, functionality that is in a common role can be removed